Session 3: Where signs of hope are needed today, part 1

 Explore the work of Pax Christi USA, a membership organization of Catholics working to promote peace and nonviolence and resist war, violence, domination, and racism.
 You can check to see if there is a local chapter of Pax Christi USA near you.
 Pax Christi USA is a member of Pax Christi International, a global Catholic peace movement.

-What are the societal issues Pope Francis points to as reasons why people are less open to parenthood in our time?
+In the first part of paragraph 9, what are the societal issues Pope Francis identifies as reasons why people are less open to parenthood in our time?

 Read Psalm 127:3

-In different translations, Psalm 127:3 tells us that children are either a “gift” or a “heritage” from God.
-In what ways are children a gift or heritage we receive from God?
+In what ways are children a “gift” or “heritage” we receive from God?

 How is having children a result of hope?
-How is it also a cause of additional hope?
+How does it also lead to additional hope?

-Pope Francis calls for a “social covenant” that is “inclusive and not ideological” that will help young adults embrace bringing children into the world.
-How might we do this, in the Church and beyond, without causing young adults to feel pressured to have children?
+Pope Francis calls for a “social covenant” – i.e., public policies – that will help young adults embrace bringing children into the world.
+How might we do this in a way that is “inclusive and not ideological” and avoids making young adults feel pressured to have children?

 In paragraph 10, Pope Francis asks us to think about people in prisons.
 What does he ask governments to do with regard to prisoners?

-In the second part of paragraph 10, Pope Francis quotes from Leviticus 25:10 and Isaiah 61:1-2 as a basis for providing clemency and freedom to prisoners.
+In the second part of paragraph 10, Pope Francis quotes from Leviticus 25:10 and Isaiah 61:1-2 as a basis for proposing programs that would reintegrate prisoners into the community.
 Why might this be a worthwhile goal?
-What might be the positive effect of developing well-planned programs for reintegrating prisoners into our societies?
+What might be the positive effect of developing well-planned programs to do this?

 Pope Francis calls on Christians to demand dignified conditions for prisoners and respect for their human rights.
-Why do prisoners have a right to be treated with dignity?
-What is it about our faith that demands that all people be treated with dignity?
+Why do prisoners have a right to be treated with dignity despite their crimes?
+What is it about our faith that demands that they be treated with dignity?

 Suggested Activities: